 This article on insuring a rental car was updated in March 2018.

-When I rent a car for personal use, I usually decline the coverages offered by the rental car company and pay for the entire cost of the rental with my credit card.
+When I rent a car for personal use, I usually accept the collision damage waiver coverage offered by the rental car company and pay for the entire cost of the rental with my credit card.
 It saves me a lot of money on duplicate coverage.
 This may or may not be the right answer for you depending upon your personal auto insurance policy.
 It also depends on how expensive the coverage offered by the rental car company is.

 There are five typical coverages offered by the rental car companies: